 There are professionals who are very good at helping you to make these changes, but when seeking advice make sure it’s from someone who understands your industry and your business.
 Test it - you want them to be talking about the future of your business, not the historical performance.
 They should be looking at who you want to work with, what you want to change, how you are going to do it, and when and how you will deliver that.
 If that’s the discussion then you have the right person.

 Often trade customers come to RightWay knowing exactly where they want their business to be, but don’t know how to get there.
-With the support of strategy sessions they create the work-profit ratio they want.
+With RightWay's support and strategy sessions they create the work-profit ratio they want.
 It’s not about working harder, it’s about working for the kind of customers you want to work for and ensuring that your quotes and tenders accurately encompass everything.

 If you’re proud of your work, then you should know your value – and it might be $70 an hour - and if you know your value then quoting should be easy.